tillbiskup/evedata/docs/architecture.rst

       Devices seem only to be saved as monitors in the "device" section of the eveH5 file and appear as ``MonitorData``.
 Generally, starting with eve v1.32, all pre-/postscan devices (and options) are automatically stored as monitors, *i.e.* in the "devices" section of the eveH5 file.

+      When timestamps of monitor data should be mapped to position counts, while retaining the original monitor data, this most probably means to create new instances of (subclasses of) ``MeasureData``.
+As monitors usually are either options or devices, this would be the case for the two additional classes.

     * Can MonitorData have more than one value per time?

       This would be similar to AverageChannel and IntervalChannel, thus requiring an additional attribute (and probably a ragged array).

       Most probably, MonitorData should have only one value per time, although it can currently not completely be excluded that the same value is monitored multiple times, most probably resulting in identical values at identical times, see `#7688, note-11 <https://redmine.ahf.ptb.de/issues/7688#note-11>`_.
+A special case are monitor data occurring before starting the actual scan, as these all get the special timestamp ``-1``, see `#7688, note-10 <https://redmine.ahf.ptb.de/issues/7688#note-10>`_

     * Values of MonitorData